Holiday inspiration currently loading...

 Continuing north today, you’ll roughly follow the line of the north-east coast, around lochs Ainort and Sligachan, the isles of Scalpay and Raasay rising from the water, and onwards to the island capital of Portree, whose colourful harbourside and bustling centre await the curious.
 Carrying on, you’ll cross bleak moorland at the foot of the Waternish peninsula on your way to your base for one night in the village of Edinbane.

-Proudly standing in its raised position overlooking town, with views across the water to the distant west coast of the mainland, your castle accommodation in Stornoway is a welcome alternative to the norm.
+Proudly standing in its raised position overlooking town, your castle accommodation in Stornoway is a welcome alternative to the norm.
 Recently subject to complete refurbishment, beautifully realised apartments have been skilfully integrated in to the fabric of the original building.
 Fitted kitchens of the highest quality, lavish bathrooms and splendid bedrooms surely make this the Outer Hebrides’ most luxurious place to stay.
-Upon arrival, you’ll find a hamper of carefully selected local delights, personally curated by local staff, who are always on hand to guide you towards their favourite island locations.

 An early start today, as you board the ferry at Stornoway for your return crossing to the mainland.
 Finding port at the village of Ullapool, we’ll create a tailormade route for your return journey home.